Charlie-117/ezdeb/README.md

 All software packages are not available on distribution's official repositories which is why ezdeb was created, it aims to maintain an up-to-date list of applications (.deb packages) distributed through GitHub and websites.

-## Features:
+## Features
 - Package listing, information and searching
   - List packages
     - View installed packages only
     - View held packages only
   - View package information
   - Search packages
   - View application version
 - Package installation and uninstallation